takahirox/tiny-web-metaverse/README.md

-There are ways to use existing platforms to create custom content, but they can be restrictive, as custom logic can be difficult to add, and you may need to register with the platform.
+There are ways to use existing platforms to create custom content, but they can be restrictive, as custom logic can be difficult to add, and you may need to register with the platforms.

 To address these challenges, I created a framework that is easy to modify, extend, and self-host.

-The framework handles the cumbersome processing of the above Web APIs,so you can focus on your own custom logic and content creation.
+The framework handles the cumbersome processing of the Web APIs and networking, so you can focus on your own custom logic and content creation.
 It is also built on technologies that are commonly used in web app development, such as [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [TypeScript](https://www.typescriptlang.org/), so you can develop with a familiar development environment and workflow.

 ## Features